 What equipment your business can use

-Under the Weights and Measures Act your weighing or measuring equipment must be of an approved type, and be verified and stamped.
+Under the weights and measures legislation, your weighing or measuring equipment must be of an approved type and stamped with a mark of verification.

 Equipment in use for trade

-If you're manufacturing, packing or selling goods by weight, measure or number, the equipment you use to determine the quantity of goods is deemed to be in ‘use for trade’.
-This encompasses any weighing or measuring equipment that's used to determine a quantity (weight, measure, number) and to establish a basis for a financial transaction between 2 parties.
+If you're manufacturing, importing, packing or selling goods by weight, measure or number, the equipment you use to determine the quantity of goods is deemed to be in ‘use for trade’.
+This encompasses any weighing or measuring equipment that's used to determine a quantity (weight, measure or number) and to establish a basis for a financial transaction between 2 parties.

 This includes a wide range of trading environments from shops, service stations, processing and manufacturing facilities to stalls, itinerant vendors and internet-based traders.